GPTP-workshop/gptp-workshop.github.io/accommodations.md

 The following hotels are conveniently close to the workshop venue.
 ATTENTION: This list still needs to be updated for 2020.

-## Blocks of rooms at reduced rates

-_As always, these are not reservations, just rooms set aside at a guaranteed rate.
-They can run out quickly!
-Book early [and use the appropriate codes (available only via the Slack team) to get reduced prices](https://gptp-workshops.slack.com/files/U0U5V2QJ0/F9HEM7FE3/2018_Lodging_details)._

 ### [The Executive Residence at the Ross School of Business](https://michiganross.umich.edu/programs/executive-education/executive-accommodations)